 Comprehensive Examination: A comprehensive examination is held once in fall and once in spring.
-A student must be in good academic standing and have a cumulative graduate grade-point-average (CUM GPA) 3.0 or higher, graduate grade-point-average (500 level courses GPA) 3.0 or higher, 3.0 over all iPOS courses, and completed the at least 18 credit hours including the 2 core courses to take the Comprehensive Examination.
+A student must be in good academic standing and have a cumulative graduate grade-point-average (CUM GPA) 3.0 or higher, graduate grade-point-average (500 level courses GPA) 3.0 or higher, 3.0 overall iPOS courses, and completed at least 18 credit hours including the 2 core courses to take the Comprehensive Examination.
 The Comprehensive exam entails questions on the core courses and might include questions from the pre-requisites of these courses.
 Details of the comprehensive examination will be communicated to the students in the semester the exam is being administered.

-A student who fails the comprehensive examination must petition for re-examination and receive approval from the CEN Graduate Program Committee (GPC), CEN Program Chair, and the Vice Provost for Graduate College before the date of the examination.
-If the petition is approved, a student is allowed to retake the examination one time only in the test period immediately following the period in which the examination was failed.
+Failing the comprehensive examination is considered final unless the supervisory committee and the head of the academic unit recommend, and the Dean of the Graduate College approves a reexamination.
+Only one re-examination is permitted.
+A petition with substantial justification for reexamination, endorsed by the head of the academic unit must be approved by the Dean for the Graduate College before students can take the examination a second time.
+If the petition is approved, a student is allowed to retake the examination immediately following the period in which the examination was failed.
 If the student's petition for re-examination is not approved or the student fails the re-examination, the CEN program will recommend to Graduate College to remove the student from the MS program.

-Culminating Experience for MS Thesis Students
+Culminating Experience for MS Thesis Students - Written and Oral Defense